 This definition is quickly followed by a footnote pointing to the fact that: “This metric is estimated” – that means the total number does not come from hard numbers but rather from a sample of Facebook accounts to which the post in question has been served to.

 While reach is most prominently displayed on Facebook, other social media platforms – like LinkedIn, Instagram, and Pinterest – also allow you to track this metric.
 Reach is conspicuously absent from Twitter’s reporting.

 Keep in mind that different social media platforms calculate and report total reach in their advertising dashboards, so it’s smart to research each ad center before starting a new ad campaign.
-The different ways of calculating total reach in different platforms can also throw off your comparative analysis of social engagements generated by your campaigns ran on different networks.
+The different ways of calculating total reach in different platforms can also throw off your comparative analysis of social engagements generated by your campaigns run on different networks.

 What is the difference between Reach and Impressions?

-Defining reach as total number of people “reached” begs the question of how is that different from number of total impressions.
+Defining reach as the total number of people “reached” begs the question of how is that different from the number of total impressions.
 Reach is the number of people who saw your content.
 Impressions, on the other hand, is the number of times that your content has been displayed.
 It’s the same as the difference between “Visitors” and “Unique Visitors” in Google Analytics (since April of 2014 Google began to refer to those as “Sessions” and “Users”) or the Analytics section in your LinkedIn campaign.